imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 | `POP` | `max_op_count - op_count` times |

 An `op_count + 1` program differs from an `op_count` program by only a single instance of the `OPCODE` instruction.
-At the same time, we have full control over the stack arguments prepared for each instance of the `OPCODE` instruction - in the simplest case we always push the the same value.
+At the same time, we have full control over the stack arguments prepared for each instance of the `OPCODE` instruction - in the simplest case we always push the same value.

 This layout is naturally extended to `OPCODE`s which remove from and push to the stack different numbers of values.